-Floydada ISD Board MembersThe Floydada ISD Board consists of the following members, Lyle Miller - President, Roger Hughes -Vice President, Kay Brotherton - Secretary, Brianne Glasscock - Member, Gracie Diaz - Member, Eric Smith - Member, and Beverly Collins - Member.
+Floydada ISD Board MembersThe Floydada ISD Board consists of the following members, Roger Hughes, President, Kay Brotherton - vice President, Brianne Glasscock - Member, Gracie Diaz - secretary, Eric Smith - Member, and Beverly Collins - Member.
 Each of these individuals work as a team to help oversee and direct the direction of our school district.
 We appreciate all of their hard work and the support they provide to the students, teachers and staff of Floydada ISD.

 Hughes has served on the board for 7 years.
 He was born and raised in Turkey, Texas and graduated from Valley High School and to further his education he attended Clarendon College.
 He then relocated to Floydada and married his wife Tiffany.
 He is now General Manager of Ray Lee Equipment and father of three: Tara, Reagan, and Brody.
 Hughes’ hobbies include spending time with family, going to the lake, and stock showing.